This post is a short excerpt from a larger and more in-depth lesson on Instagram in our Business of Blogging masterclass.

 Instagram makes it easy to foster connections with other users and brands, so find someone or a few people within your niche that are at a similar place in terms of engagement and/or following.
 Working on projects with other creators helps bring new people to your account.
 Just make sure you are working with people who would be relevant to your audience!

-4. Use Instagram Stories – With over 300 million people using Instagram Stories every day, it shouldn’t come as a surprise that one-third of the most viewed Instagram stories actually come from businesses.
+4. Use Instagram Stories & Reels – With over 400 million people using Instagram Stories every month, it shouldn’t come as a surprise that one-third of the most viewed Instagram stories actually come from businesses.

 Stories enable you to post a mix of photos and images in a single post that disappears after 24 hours.
 But their benefits can last much longer for your reach and engagement rates, pushing up your chances of appearing in the Explore section and helping you gain new followers in the process.